rsliter/rsliter.github.com/about.md

 tags: about
 ---

-I'm a software engineering manager living in Brooklyn, New York.
-Some of the things that I care a lot about include:
+I'm a software engineering manager at Etsy working on tools that help sellers get their creations in front of more prospective buyers.
+I live in Brooklyn, New York.

-* Growing teams: I have experience as a consultant coaching clients on software development and Agile practices.
+In the past I worked at Kickstarter as an engineer and manager on their Growth team.
+While there I gave [a talk at Rubyconf]({{root_url}}/ruby/rubyconf/feature%20flags/2016/01/29/a-tale-of-two-feature-flags/) about feature flags and the importance of engneering practices that enable teams to do their best work.
+Before Kickstarter I'd only worked as consultant, so I learned a TON about what it meant to work for a product organization.

-* Coaching individuals: I've helped build mentoring programs for new employees (both for lateral hires and [those new to software development]({{ root_url}}/tacos/rails/talks/pecha%20kucha/tech/2013/09/02/rails-y-las-taquerias/)) and have [spent time]({{ root_url}}/tech/talks/scala/quito%20lambda/2013/09/27/programacion-funcional-con-scala/) in Quito, Ecuador [bootstrapping an office]({{root_url}}/team%20dynamics/2014/05/27/pushups).
+I worked as a software developer consultant at ThoughtWorks, where I helped organizations large and small build custom software.
+While there, I spent some time in Quito, Ecuador, helping grow a new office for the company.
+I built mentoring programs for new employees (both for lateral hires and [those new to software development]({{ root_url}}/tacos/rails/talks/pecha%20kucha/tech/2013/09/02/rails-y-las-taquerias/)) and [helped grow the tech community there]({{ root_url}}/tech/talks/scala/quito%20lambda/2013/09/27/programacion-funcional-con-scala/).
-* Engneering practices that enable teams to do their best work: I prioritize team effectiveness over individual output.
-Check out [this talk on feature flags]({{root_url}}/ruby/rubyconf/feature%20flags/2016/01/29/a-tale-of-two-feature-flags/) I gave at RubyConf for more on that.

-In the past I've worked as an Agile software consultant for companies of all shapes and sizes.
-I'm currently working at Etsy as an engineering manager.

 I've also got a cat named Wendy Davis: